Achieving Threat Readiness with Intel-Driven

 • What is the user's role in the organization?

-The context matters significantly—a threat researcher triggering an alert for a suspicious domain differs considerably from a salesperson or CEO triggering the same warning.
+The context matters—a threat researcher triggering an alert for a suspicious domain differs considerably from a salesperson or CEO triggering the same warning.
+Security analytics can correlate these events to determine the appropriate response.
 Similarly, understanding the endpoint context (whether it's a malware sandbox, a researcher's machine, or a particular operating system) changes how alerts should be prioritized and handled.

 The market is shifting toward automated investigation products that understand what security teams need and do it for them, saving valuable time and resources.
 This approach doesn't just search through logs—it enhances threat detection capabilities by pulling together relevant information from across the organization.